 How to Treat Your Child’s Fever

-I have been a pediatric nurse for nine years.
+I have been a pediatric nurse for eleven years.
 I have learned in that time that nothing scares most parents worse than when their little one has a fever.
 Believe me, I’ve been there.

 When I first started out as a pediatric nurse my one year old developed a fever of 104.7.
 I was on the phone with my nurse manager in tears, “But this is MY baby.
 His fever is too high!”
 She talked me down and helped me care for him at home.
 Everything turned out just fine.
 I appreciated her empathy and patience so much that day.

-Odds are, if you found this post, you are looking how to treat your child’s fever.
+Odds are, if you found this post, you are looking for how to treat your child’s fever.
 I am here to help you know when to treat a fever, when to leave it alone, and when to call the doctor.

 First, this post focuses on an infant or older child with a fever, but no other symptoms.
 Or for those times when you already have a diagnosis (strep throat, hand foot mouth), and are in the trenches dealing with the symptoms.